Plan now to join us for free technical sessions, free lunch and the chance to network with leading suppliers to our industry!

 Speaker: Shannan O’Shaughnessy, Ph.D., GVD Corporation

 Radio frequency (RF) micro-electronics are used everywhere in today’s technology, from the internet of things to military radar systems.
-Many of these systems, such as military active electronically scanned array (AESA) radar, read and analyze a high volume of RF signals and data using sophisticated analog-to-digital conversation and high-power processors.
-However, it is challenging for these advanced RF systems to meet size, weight, power and cost requirements set by consumer market or defense agency demand, what the military calls “SWaP-C”, due to the need for packaging of the RF components and integrated circuits (ICs) in to ensure long term reliability.
-Reliability concerns traditionally necessitate the environmental protection of these high-frequency RF devices at either the component or the assembly level by hermetically sealing the device in a bulky, heavy expensive metal enclosure to prevent degredation caused by hazards in device operating environments.
+It is challenging for these advanced RF systems to meet size, weight, power and cost requirements set by consumer market or defense agency demand, what the military calls “SWaP-C”, due to the need for packaging of the RF components and integrated circuits (ICs) in to ensure long term reliability.
+Reliability concerns traditionally necessitate the environmental protection of these high-frequency RF devices at either the component or the assembly level by hermetically sealing the device in a bulky, heavy expensive metal enclosure to prevent degradation caused by hazards in device operating environments.
 Industry standard conformal coatings are unusable due to the significant signal degradation which occurs if applied directly over an RF circuit.
 There is a critical need for a coating alternative to which is compatible with high-frequency RF devices to provide a lower weight and lower volume environmental protection scheme with high reliability and negligible performance impact for RF devices.
 This approach would allow RF device integration on size, weight, and cost effective PCBs and eliminate the hermetically packaged chip-and-wire assemblies currently in use.
 To address this need, GVD Corporation has developed a high reliability environmental coating, Exilis, for RF electronics devices that can be applied to both the bare device and completed assemblies.
-GVD’s coatings are applied through a dry, room-temperature, vapor deposition process that gently encapsulates RF boards and/or components in a micron-thin polymer.
-The coating’s low dielectric constant and low thickness has been demonstrated to have negligible impact on RF signal integrity when applied directly to the surface of Monolithic Microwave Integrated Circuits (MMICs) operating in Ku, Ka, and W bands, as validated by independent testing.
-Exilis’s high thermal stability makes it compatible with hot-running semiconductor technologies, such as gallium nitride (GaN) components.